 Enhanced MRBM Defense in Europe by 2015 (EPAA Phase 2).
 Our goal in this phase is to provide a robust capability against SRBMs and MRBMs by deploying several interceptors to engage each threat missile multiple times in its flight.
 The architecture includes the deployment of the Aegis BMD 5.0 weapon systems with SM-3 Block IB interceptors at sea and at an Aegis Ashore site in Romania.
 When compared to the current SM-3 Block IA, the IB will be more producible, have an improved two-color seeker for greater on-board discrimination, and have improvements to enhance reliability of the SM-3 Block IB's divert and attitude control system.
-These improvements also provide an enhanced capability against larger sized raids.
+These improvements also provide an enhanced capability to simultaneously engage larger sized raids of threat missiles.

-We are requesting \$992.4M in FY 2013 for sea-based Aegis BMD to continue development and testing of the SM-3 Block IB, continue outfitting of ships with the BMD 4.0.1 system as well as spiral upgrades to Aegis 5.0 to support the operation of the SM-3 Block IB and IIA interceptors and associated flight tests.
+We are requesting \$992.4M in FY 2013 for sea-based Aegis BMD to continue development and testing of the SM-3 Block IB, continue outfitting of ships with the BMD 4.0.1 system as well as spiral upgrades to Aegis 5.0 to support the operation of the SM-

+3 Block IB and IIA interceptors and associated flight tests.
 We are requesting \$389.6M in FY 2013 for the procurement of 29 SM-3 Block IB interceptors and \$12.2M to operate and maintain already deployed SM-3 Block IA interceptors.
 In FY 2013, we are also requesting \$276.3M to develop and build the Aegis Ashore Test Facility at the Pacific Missile Range Facility in Hawaii and \$157.9M to construct the first Aegis Ashore Missile Defense System battery in Romania by FY 2015.
 We request \$366.5M in FY 2013 to operate and sustain C2BMC at fielded sites and continue C2BMC program spiral development of software and engineering to incorporate enhanced C2BMC capability into the battle management architecture and promote further interoperability among the BMDS elements, incorporate boost phase tracking, and improve system-level correlation and tracking.
 We will also continue communications support for the AN/TPY-2 radars and PAA-related C2BMC upgrades.

 In September 2011, we conducted FTM-16 to demonstrate Aegis BMD 4.0.1 fire control and the first flight test of the SM-3 Block IB interceptor.
-While we did not achieve the destruction of the SRBM separating payload, we demonstrated critical system functions, including the exceptional performance of the kinetic warhead divert system, which will allow Navy certification this month of the Aegis BMD 4.0.1 computer program.
-In the third quarter of FY 2012, we will conduct FTM-16 (Event 2a) to demonstrate the SM-3 Block IB's capability.
-We will also demonstrate the ability of the SM-3 Block IB to intercept more complex SRBM targets in FTM-18 and FTM-19.
-In the fourth quarter, we will conduct the first operational flight test led by the BMDS Operational Test Agency team involving a coordinated and simultaneous engagement involving Aegis BMD, THAAD and PAC-3 systems against three targets.
-Our FY 2013 testing program continues to demonstrate the SM-3 Block IB and Aegis BMD 4.0.1
+While we did not achieve the intercept of the SRBM separating payload, we demonstrated critical system functions, including the exceptional performance of the kinetic warhead divert system, which allowed the Navy's partial certification of the Aegis BMD 4.0.1 computer program.
+In the third quarter of FY 2012, we will conduct FTM-16 (Event 2a) to demonstrate the resolution of the previous flight test issue and the SM-3 Block IB's Kill Warhead's capability.
+We will also demonstrate the ability of the SM-3 Block IB to intercept more complex SRBM targets in FTM-18 and FTM-19 later this summer.
+In the third quarter FY2013, we will conduct the first operational flight test led by the BMDS Operational Test Agency team involving a coordinated and simultaneous engagement involving

-(FTM-21 and FTM-22), including a salvo engagement involving 2 interceptors against an SRBM.
+Aegis BMD, THAAD and PAC-3 systems against three targets and two cruise missiles.
+Our FY 2013 testing program continues to demonstrate the SM-3 Block IB and Aegis BMD 4.0.1 (FTM-21 and FTM-22), including a salvo engagement involving 2 interceptors against an SRBM.